Neuroscience PhD Program

 Frequently Asked Questions

 1) How will my application be evaluated?

-The BSTP Admissions Committee evaluates application as they are complete, including scores and letters of recommendation.
+The BSTP Admissions Committee evaluates applications as soon as they are complete.
 Strong applicants are invited to visit CWRU for an interview at our expense.
-This allows applicants to see the program and helps us learn more about the applicants.
 Offers of admission are made only after the campus visit.

 2) Do you accept international students?

 Yes.
 We encourage qualified international students, with experience in, and a passion for neuroscience, to apply.

 3) Do you offer early application/early decision?